maxjenius/AgGridPCFTemplate/README.md

 * `agTextColumnFilter` – text search with contains, equals and more
 * `agNumberColumnFilter` – numeric comparison operators
 * `agDateColumnFilter` – supports date pickers and ranges
+* `dateTimeFilter` – filter ISO strings using a start and end date/time
 * `agSetColumnFilter` – choose from a list of unique values
 * `agMultiColumnFilter` – combine multiple filter types
 * `true` – use the default filter for the data type